 (a) Safety, Health and Environmental

-1. Vendors shall be responsible for the safety of all persons who may be affected by their activities and shall comply with the Company’s safety regulations and procedures
+1. Vendors shall be responsible for the safety of all persons who may be affected by their activities and shall comply with the Company’s safety regulations and procedures.

-4. Vendors are encouraged to supply less environmentally- and sociallydamaging products which consider all phases of the products lifecycle i.e. production, transportation, maintenance and disposal
+4. Vendors are encouraged to supply less environmentally- and socially-damaging products which consider all phases of the products lifecycle i.e. production, transportation, maintenance and disposal.

-5. DRB-HICOM encourages vendors to institute effective environmental management systems which details the process of managing their environmental impacts and implement as appropriate
+5. DRB-HICOM encourages Vendors to institute effective environmental management systems which details the process of managing their environmental impacts and implement as appropriate.

 b.
 Social